-If \OPT\ faults on request $\sigma(i)$, then $C_{OPT} = 1$.
-The contents of the cache maintained by \OPT\ changes, with at most one page $q$ whose $R[q]$ value changes.
-The maximal positive change will occur when the marked head page in $T_2$ is removed from \OPT.
-Additionally, if $|T_2| + |B_2| = 2N$, then it could result in in a potential change of $18N$.
-Since one element will be evicted from the cache maintained by \OPT, $|U|$ may change by at most 1.
-Thus, the potential function $\Phi$ may change by at most $18N + 3 \le 21N$. $C_{car} ( \sigma_j ) + \Delta \Phi \leq 21N$, proving inequality (\ref{eq:car3}).
+If \OPT \: faults on request $\sigma$, then $C_{\OPT} = 1$ and some page, $q$, is evicted from the cache maintained by \OPT.
+If $q$ is maintained by \CAR \: then it follows that $q$ will belong to $D$ after this step and thus its rank will contribute to the potential function, which will increase by three times the rank of $q$.
+The maximal positive change in potential will occur when $q$ is the marked head page in $T_2$.
+In this case the rank of $q$ is given by: $R[q] =3N + 2P[q] + b_2$.
+The maximal possible values for each of the terms $P[q]$ and $b_2$ will be $N$, hence the maximum possible rank of $q$ will be $3N + 2N + N = 6N$.
+Therefore resulting potential change is at most $3(6N) = 18N$.

-{\bf Step 2}: \CAR\ {\em serves request $\sigma_j$}.
+\subsubsection{Step 2: \CAR \: serves request $\sigma$}

-As with the proof for \ARC, there are four cases.
-While the structure is the same, the details are different.
-Case 1 deals with the case when \CAR\ finds the page in its cache.
-The other three cases assume that \CAR\ faults on this request beause the item is not in $T_1 \cup T_2$.
-Cases 2 and 3 assume that the missing page is found recorded in the history in lists $B_1$ and $B_2$, respectively.
-Case 4 assumes that the missing page is not recorded in history.
+We break down the analysis into four cases.
+Case 2.1 deals with the case when \CAR \: finds the page in its cache.
+The other three cases assume that \CAR \: faults on this request because the item is not in $T_1 \cup T_2$.
+Cases 2.2 and 2.3 assume that the missing page is found recorded in the history in lists $B_1$ and $B_2$, respectively.
+Case 2.4 assumes that the missing page is not recorded in history.